mg-Ben/MyKnowledge/Networks/Internet/Cybersecurity/Cybersecurity.md

 Now, maybe you have noted that, to introduce yourself on the Internet, you have to provide something that is **private**.
 Unless you encrypt it, anyone can steal it!
 That's why authentication is something that implicitly must go-in-hand with [[#Confidentiality]].
 ### Authorization
 Once a user/machine has been authenticated, it is authorized.
-Authorization involves, summarizing, providing mechanism to grant certain permissions to certain users.
+Authorization involves, summarizing, providing mechanisms to grant certain permissions to certain users.
 To do so, we must create a database of **authorized users** or use [[#Certificates]].
 #### Login process